 Two Years Old

-This model is 25 months old, weighs 22 pounds and 33 inches tall.
+This model is 25 months old, weighs 22 pounds and is 33 inches tall.
 She seemed comfortable and had plenty of leg room.
 The seat allows for rear facing to within 1 inch of the adjuster at the top, or a seated height of about 27 inches tall.
 With those limits, she’s got plenty of room to grow.

 Two Years Old

 Installation: Forward Facing

-The seat must be used in the 4th, 5th, or 6th recline positions when forward facing.
-If the occupant is under 40 pounds, the recline angle must be in the 4th position (Note: This restriction is for the US only).
+When installing the 4Ever forward facing, it must be in recline positions 4, 5, or 6.
+If the occupant weighs less than 40 pounds, the recline angle must be in the 4th position.
+Note: This restriction is for the United States only.

 The harness should be positioned at or above the shoulders and the buckle should be in the position nearest to but not under the child.

 This seat may only be installed with lower anchors for children weighing under 42 or 45 pounds, depending on when your 4Ever was manufactured.
 If your child weighs more than the lower anchor weight limit, it can always be installed with vehicle seat belt and top tether instead of the lower anchors and top tether.

-To install the seat forward facing with the vehicle seat belt for a child who weighs between 20 and 65 pounds, store the lower anchor connectors in the provided bars for the forward facing position and insert the vehicle seat belt through the belt path.
+To install the seat forward facing with the vehicle seat belt for a child who weighs between 20 and 65 pounds, store the lower anchor connectors in the rear facing lower anchor connector storage spots and thread the vehicle seat belt through the belt path.

-Children who weigh between 40-65 pounds may be use recline positions 4, 5, or 6.
+Children who weigh between 40-65 pounds may use recline positions 4, 5, or 6 for forward facing installations.

 Regardless of whether a forward facing install uses the lower anchors or the vehicle seat belt, always attach the top tether to the tether connector on the vehicle.

 We mentioned the tether, right?
 Always use it with a forward facing installation!
 The manual clearly states that the top tether is required for all forward facing installations.
 There is no option for installing the 4Ever without it.

-However, this Grand Caravan has very sloped seats; in vehicles with more level seats, the 4Ever may install more easily at the 4th recline position.
+This recline position presents some challenges in vehicles with very sloped seats.
+In vehicles with more level vehicle seats, the 4Ever may install more easily at the 4th recline position.